 Following completion of the Child Care Services technical diploma, you may transfer directly into the Associate Degree of Early Childhood Education as the courses in this technical diploma are part of the Applied Associate ECE degree.

 Upon admission to the program, you will complete a background and criminal history check form and submit it to the program director.
 Look for this form in your student email.
 Information obtained from the background may affect your ability to secure a practicum placement.

 Prior to taking ECE: Introductory Practicum, you must show evidence of a physical examination including TB test using the State of Wisconsin Department of Children and Families Staff Health Report - Child Care Provider Form.

 Travel to fieldwork sites is necessary and is your responsibility.

 Some courses in the program involve preparation of learning materials, field trips, etc. that may involve additional expenses.

-Students in the Childcare Services Program may attend part time.
+Students in the Childcare Services Program may attend full or part time.

 Child Care Services courses may be offered at these Madison College campuses: